SMC242/uni-notes/assignments/Arch Essay.md

 Joy, J. 2014.
 Looking Death in the Face Different Attitudes towards Bog Bodies and their Display with a Focus on Lindow Man.
 In Fletcher, A., Antoine, D. and Hill, JD. (eds.)
 Regarding the Dead: Human Remains in the British Museum.
 London: The British Museum Press. pp.10-19.

 Lacy, R. S. 2022.
-On Display:: Ethics of Human Remains in Museums & Online.
+On Display: Ethics of Human Remains in Museums & Online.
 Talk Death. https://www.talkdeath.com/on-display-ethics-of-human-remains-in-museums-online/

 Museums Galleries Scotland.
 2011.
 Guidelines for the Care of Human Remains in Scottish Museum Collections. https://www.museumsgalleriesscotland.org.uk/advice/collections/introduction-to-human-remains-in-museums/